 Research on Engineering Practice (REP) Workshop

-The one and a half day, NSF-sponsored REP Workshop will be held in Santa Clara University in Santa Clara, California.
-The workshop will bring together scholars, industrial partners, and policymakers from around the United States and abroad.
-We are interested in appraising the current state of research on engineering practice and developing research agendas focused on using findings from research on engineering practice to transform engineering education programs in academic and industry settings.
-The workshop also aims to seed and grow an emerging scholarly community of researchers in this area through the development of new research collaborations, projects, and funding proposals.
+The one and a half day, NSF-sponsored REP Workshop was held at Santa Clara University in Santa Clara, California.
+The workshop brought together scholars, industrial partners, and policymakers from around the United States and abroad.
+The meeting provided opportunities to appraise the current state of research on engineering practice and develop a research agenda, while exploring how findings from research on engineering practice can be used transform engineering education programs in academic and industry settings.
+The workshop also aimed to seed and grow an emerging scholarly community of researchers in this area through the development of new research collaborations, projects, and funding proposals.

-The organizing team views the REP workshop as a valuable opportunity for the community to:
+The organizing team organized the REP workshop as a valuable opportunity for the community to:

 - Develop a deeper understanding of engineering practice,